hivesolutions/viriatum/readme.md

 Check the instructions for downloading the android ndk from the [official website](http://developer.android.com/sdk/ndk/), then unpack the android-ndk package file into the current directory.

+The recommended NDK version is r6 as compatibility is ensures for that version.
+Newer versions are known to have problems compiling some of the packages (including PHP).
+To download that version of the NDK for Linux using this [link](http://dl.google.com/android/ndk/android-ndk-r6-linux-x86.tar.bz2).

     tar -xvf android-ndk-r[x]-linux-x86.tar.bz2

 Create the standalone toolchain using the script for that purpose.